All insights

 3. Create Detailed Contracts

-Scope of Work documents must be comprehensive, leaving minimal room for interpretation.
+Your scope of work has to be specific, leaving minimal room for interpretation.

 Clearly define: